Pediatric Heart Transplant Program

 Decades of experience in mending children's hearts stands behind our heart transplant program.
 Herma Heart Center at Children's Hospital of Wisconsin is one of the country's top pediatric cardiothoracic surgery centers and handles more than 725 cases per year.

-Dr. Tweddell discusses congenital heart surgery
+Video: Meet Dr. Tweddell and learn about congenital heart surgery

 Our surgical programs have consistently demonstrated one of the lowest mortality rates in the country for children with complex congenital heart disease and have been leading the world in staged repair strategies for hypoplastic left heart syndrome.
 Our 23 board-certified pediatric cardiologists have more experience with congenital heart defects and heart disease in children than any other pediatric group in the region.